Blogs

 What is a Predatory Marriage?

-I recently attended a Vulnerability Conference and heard Daphne Franks telling her story about her wonderful mother Joan, who sadly passed away in March 2016.
 In short, Daphne’s mother Joan had severe vascular dementia and only when her mother passed away, did Daphne and her family discover that she was in fact married.
-You can read Daphne’s story in full here and I would encourage you to take the time to read it.
-Daphne’s story resonated with me, which is what leads me to write this piece.
-I want to raise awareness about predatory marriage and the need to reform the law in this area.
+You can read Daphne’s story in full here and we encourage you to take the time to read it.
+Daphne’s story resonated with our colleague, which is what lead her to write this piece.
+We wish to raise awareness about predatory marriage and the need to reform the law in this area.

 The current guidance is that Registrars should undertake separate interviews with both parties, before the marriage.
 However, this is only guidance and so often if the interviews are conducted together, ‘the predator’ has the opportunity to interject and conceal that the other person lacks capacity.
 In addition, Registrars have little to no training in how to assess capacity or general safeguarding.